Tebhaga movement

-Tebhaga movement (1946–1947) was significant peasant agitation, initiated in Bengal by the All India Kisan Sabha of peasant front of the Communist Party of India.
+The Tebhaga movement (1946–1947) was significant peasant agitation, initiated in Bengal by the All India Kisan Sabha of peasant front of the Communist Party of India.

 History

-At that time sharecroppers had contracted to give half of their harvest to the landlords.
+At that time, landlords required tenant farmers and sharecroppers to provide half of the crops to the landlords.
 The demand of the Tebhaga (sharing by thirds) movement was to reduce the landlord share to one third.
 In many areas the agitations turned violent, and landlords fled, leaving parts of the countryside in the hands of Kisan Sabha.
 In 1946 sharecroppers began to assert that they would pay only one-third and that before division the crop would stay in their godowns and not that of the Jotedars.
 The sharecroppers were encouraged by the fact that the Bengal Land Revenue Commission had already made this recommendation in its report to the government.
 The movement resulted in clashes between Jotedars and Bargadars (sharecroppers).
 As a response to the agitation, the Muslim League ministry in the province launched the Bargadari Act, which provided that the share of the harvest given to the landlords would be limited to one third of the total.
 However, the law was not fully implemented.
 The Bengal Land Revenue Commission popularly known as Floud Commission had made recommendation in favour of the share-croppers.

 The movement in 24 Parganas

+Communists supported the peasants.
 During the Bengal Famine of 1943 the Communist Party of India provided relief to the peasantry of the Sundarbans area.
 In September 1946 Bangiya Pradeshik Kisan Sabha decided to launch the Tebhaga movement.
 The peasant movement broke out in Kakdwip, Sonarpur, Bhangar and Canning.
 Kakdwip and Namkhana were the storm centres of the movement.
 The movement aimed at improving the share of the peasant engaged as sharecroppers.
 The movement continued till 1950, when the Bargadari Act was enacted.
-The Act recognised the right of the sharecropper to two-thirds of the produce when he provided the inputs.
+The act recognised the right of the sharecropper to two-thirds of the produce when he provided the inputs.
 During 1946-1950 the Tebhaga movement in several parts of the 24 Parganas district led to the enactment of the Bargadari Act.
 Although the Bargadari Act of 1950 recognised the rights of bargadars to a higher share of crops from the land that they tilled, it was not implemented.
 Large tracts, beyond the prescribed limit of land ceiling, remained with the rich landlords.
 In 1967, West Bengal witnessed peasant uprising, against non-implementation of land reforms legislation, starting from Kheadaha gram panchayat in Sonarpur CD block.
 From 1977 onwards major land reforms took place in West Bengal under the Left Front government.
 Land in excess of land ceiling was acquired and distributed amongst the peasants.
 Subsequently, “Operation Barga” was aimed at securing tenancy rights for the peasants.